Thomas Keller

-Thomas Aloysius Keller (born October 14, 1955) is an American chef, restaurateur, and cookbook author.
-He and his landmark Napa Valley restaurant, The French Laundry in Yountville, California, have won multiple awards from the James Beard Foundation, notably the Best California Chef in 1996, and the Best Chef in America in 1997.
-The restaurant is a perennial winner in the annual Restaurant Magazine list of the Top 50 Restaurants of the World.
+Thomas Aloysius Keller (born October 14, 1955) is an American chef, restaurateur and cookbook author.
+He and his landmark Napa Valley restaurant, the French Laundry in Yountville, California, have won multiple awards from the James Beard Foundation, including Best California Chef in 1996 and Best Chef in America in 1997.
+The restaurant was a perennial winner in the annual Restaurant list of the Top 50 Restaurants of the World; the voting process has since been changed to disallow previous winners from being considered.

 In 2005, he was awarded the three-star rating in the inaugural Michelin Guide for New York City for his restaurant Per Se, and in 2006, he was awarded three stars in the inaugural Michelin Guide to the San Francisco Bay Area for The French Laundry.
 He is the only American chef to have been awarded simultaneous three-star Michelin ratings for two different restaurants.
-His restaurants currently hold eight Michelin stars in total: three at Per Se, three at The French Laundry, one at Bouchon, and one at The Surf Club Restaurant.
+His restaurants currently hold seven Michelin stars in total: three at Per Se, three at the French Laundry, and one at the Surf Club Restaurant.

 Early life and career

 Keller's mother was a restaurateur who employed Thomas as help when her cook got sick.
 Four years after his parents divorced, the family moved east and settled in Palm Beach, Florida.
-In his teenage summers, he worked at the Palm Beach Yacht Club starting as a dishwasher and quickly moving up to cook.
-It was here he discovered his passion for cooking and perfection of the hollandaise sauce.
+In his teenage summers, he worked at the Palm Beach Yacht Club starting as a dishwasher and quickly moving up to cook, where he discovered his passion for cooking and perfection of the hollandaise sauce.

 During summers, he worked as a cook in Rhode Island.
 One summer, he was discovered by French-born Master Chef Roland Henin and was tasked to cook staff meals at The Dunes Club.
 Under Henin's study, Keller learned the fundamentals of classical French cooking.
 After The Dunes Club, Keller worked various cooking positions in Florida and soon became the cook at a small French restaurant called La Rive in the Hudson River valley in Catskill, New York.
 Thomas worked alone with the couple's grandmother as prep cook.
 Given free rein, he built a smokehouse to cure meats, developed relationships with local livestock purveyors and learned to cook entrails and offal under his old mentor, Roland Henin, who would drop by on occasional weekends.
 After three years at La Rive, unable to buy it from the owners, he left and moved to New York and then Paris, apprenticing at various Michelin-starred restaurants.

 After returning to America in 1984, he was hired as chef de cuisine at La Reserve in New York, before leaving to open Rakel in early 1987.
 Rakel's refined French cuisine catered to the expensive tastes of Wall Street executives and received a two-star review from The New York Times.
 Its popularity waned as the stock market bottomed out and at the end of the 1980s, Keller left, unwilling to compromise his style of cooking to simple bistro fare.